Charlotte Perrelli: 1987–1998

 Born in Hovmantorp, in the southern Swedish province of Småland, at the age of thirteen Nilsson joined a local dansband, Bengt Ingvars, which became "Bengt Ingvars med Charlotte".
 After finishing her compulsory school education, she moved from Hovmantorp to the neighbouring town of Växjö where she attended the High School of Performing Arts.
 She also became the lead singer of a band named Kendix.

 In 1994, Nilsson started singing with the well-established dansband Anders Engbergs.
 After two albums, she left them and joined the highly successful Wizex in 1997.
 Larger venues and professional management increased the band's reputation.
 In 1998, the band was nominated for a Swedish Grammis (Grammy) for the album Mot nya mål, and the album Tusen och en natt that went gold.

 From 1997 to 1998 Nilsson starred as the instructor Millan Svensson in the Swedish soap opera Vita lögner.

 1999–2000

-After winning that year's national Melodifestivalen, Nilsson went to Jerusalem to compete as the Swedish representative for the 1999 Eurovision Song Contest on 29 May with her song "Take Me to Your Heaven".
+After winning national Melodifestivalen 1999, Nilsson went to Jerusalem to compete as the Swedish representative in the Eurovision Song Contest 1999 on 29 May with her song "Take Me to Your Heaven".
 She won the contest with 163 points, making her the fourth Swedish representative to win the competition following Carola Häggkvist's victory in 1991, the Herreys brothers' in 1984 and ABBA's in 1974.

 Following her Eurovision success, Nilsson toured Europe and the Middle East, promoting her winning song.
 She also started working on her first solo album, Charlotte.
 Later that year, she was voted Sweden's sexiest woman by the magazine Café.
 She later released "I Write You a Lovesong", together with debut album Charlotte, which was well received.
 She did not appear at the Eurovision Song Contest 2000 due to a dispute with Sveriges Television.